Rappsilber-Laboratory/xiRT/README.md

 ### Contributors
 - Sven Giese
+- Ludwig Sinn

 ## Citation
 If you consider xiRT helpful for your work please cite our manuscript. *Currently, in preparation.*

 ## RappsilberLab
-The Rappsilber applies and developes crosslinking chemistry methods, workflows and software.
+The Rappsilber applies and develops crosslinking chemistry methods, workflows and software.
 Visit the lab page to learn more about the developed [software](https://www.rappsilberlab.org/software/).

 ## xiSUITE